WGBH-MLA/AAPB2/app/views/exhibits/le-show/7-le-show-by-shearer.md

 Normally, then and now, when one person records multiple parts, they do so one character at a time; there follows a lot of editing to arrange the lines in order, to make it sound like dialogue.
 I wanted my sketches to sound like acting, in which each character is reacting to a line he/she has just heard.
 The scenes sound more “real” that way.
 Then and now.

 Among hundreds of other concepts, this technique enabled my version of life in the Reagan White House.
-Based on the widespread premise that the President was fond of interrupting policy meetings to tell stories of life on the Warners lot, “Hellcats of the White House” premised that Ron and Nancy experienced world power as a series of B movies.
+Based on the widespread premise that the President was fond of interrupting policy meetings to tell stories of life on the Warners lot, “[Hellcats of the White House](https://americanarchive.org/catalog?f%5Baccess_types%5D%5B%5D=digitized&f%5Bcontributing_organizations%5D%5B%5D=Century+of+Progress+Productions+%28CA%29&q=hellcats&sort=asset_date+asc)" premised that Ron and Nancy experienced world power as a series of B movies.

 Six months in, I had found my groove and … I was in receipt of two job offers, either of which would take me far from Santa Monica.
 One was to become the first host of a public-radio morning news program; the second was to join the cast and writing staff of *Saturday Night Live*.
 Finally, I faced the fact that I wasn’t a serious person.